skmhrk1209/GANSynth/README.md

 * Following the paper, create a new train/valid/test 80/10/10 split from shuffled data, as the original split was divided along instrument type, which isn’t desirable for this task.

-* The original tfrecord file is very large, so it takes so long time to shuffle after each epoch.
+* The original tfrecord is very large, so it takes so long time to shuffle after each epoch.
-For better peformance, convert waveforms to spectrograms in advance and make tfrecord which contains the path to spectrograms and label.
+For better peformance, make tfrecord which contains the path to waveform.

 ```bash
 wget http://download.magenta.tensorflow.org/datasets/nsynth/nsynth-train.jsonwav.tar.gz